Page Navigation: Job too Big? - Tools Required - Replacing The Plugs and Wires

 Spark Plug Replacement

 With all the new emission control and fuel injection systems taking up space, combined with the overall reduction in the size of engine compartments, the job of replacing your own spark plugs is now a royal pain in the butt as compared to vehicles produced even 10 years ago.
-As a matter of fact, with the newer solid state ignition systems, there is no longer a need to check the engine's timing during a tune-up.
-Tune-ups, back in the day, included a number of tasks, but now only include the changing of the spark plugs, yup, that is essentually the only thing - beyond checking various fluid levels and telling you that you should have a ton of other work completed - they don't even hook it up to the computer to see if there is any additional timing issues.
-That's about all the professional mechanics and dealerships really do anymore and still call it a tune-up.
-So, lets see if we can save some money...
+However, with the newer solid state ignition systems, there is no longer a need to check the engine's timing during a tune-up.
+Tune-ups, back in the day, included a number of tasks, but now only include the changing of the spark plugs, yup, that is essentially the whole job.
+Heck, they don't even hook it up to the computer to see if there is any issues with the vehicle's computer.
+The tune-up is now a simple job that just about anyone can do as long as you can reach the plugs.

 Too Big of a Job?

 Before you make the decision to do it yourself, open up the hood of your vehicle and do some evaluation.
 Ask yourself some questions.
 Can you reach all the plugs?
-After making sure the engine is cool to the touch, physically run your hand down to the spark plug wire's boot and ensure you can grab ahold of it.
+After making sure the engine is cool to the touch, physically run your hand down to the spark plug wire's boot and ensure you can grab a hold of it.
 Being able to do so will be, a good indication that you can get the proper tools down there to actually replace the plug.
 Keep in mind, a few models of cars require some engine compartment components to be removed in order to reach some of the plugs, and depending on your level of skill and time you want to invest, you may decide the professional mechanic is the right way to go.

 Tools